A blue illustration of a parent holding a baby with a landscape of a mountain and trees in the background

 • Prioritize sleep however and whenever you can, whether that means having a family member hold your baby so you can take a quick nap or sleeping when your baby sleeps.

-• Limit visitors and overwhelming situations
+• Limit visitors and overwhelming situations.

-Remember, baby blues do not last longer than two weeks, and symptoms are milder.
+Remember, baby blues do not last longer than approximately two weeks, and symptoms are milder.
 When you have postpartum blues, you can still function and take care of your baby.

-Postpartum depression—which affects between 10-15% of postpartum parents—does not go away on its own, and symptoms are usually more intense.
+Postpartum depression — which affects between 10-15% of postpartum parents — does not go away on its own, and symptoms are usually more intense.
 Anger, restlessness, excessive crying, decreased appetite, low energy, insomnia, feelings of worthlessness and disconnection from your life, withdrawing from loved ones, racing thoughts, and suicidal ideation are the grave, urgent symptoms associated with postpartum depression.
 If you are having suicidal thoughts, contact one of these organizations for emergency support.
 If you or a loved one is in immediate danger, call 911 right away.

 National Suicide Prevention Lifeline: 1-800-273-8255